Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7970 should theoretically be quite a bit better than the Radeon HD 6570 (OEM) 1GB overall. (explain)
+Memory BandwidthThe Radeon HD 7970, in theory, should perform a lot faster than the Radeon HD 6570 (OEM) 1GB overall. (explain)

 Texel RateThe Radeon HD 7970 is much (approximately 659%) better at anisotropic filtering than the Radeon HD 6570 (OEM) 1GB. (explain)